Accessibility Testing

 Designing for accessibility:

-Organisations should develop their digital services and products to be accessible from the outset, considering the needs of disabled users.
-This includes using accessible design practices, such as large text, high contrast, and straightforward navigation, to ensure that digital content is accessible to users with visual or cognitive impairments.
+When developing digital services and products, organizations ought to make them accessible from the beginning by examine the necessities of disabled clients.
+This includes utilizing accessible plan procedures, for example, expansive content, high contrast, and straightforward route, to guarantee that advanced substance is open to clients with visual or cognitive limitations.

 Providing accessible content: